 On the way there

-Here’s what I love that is new since the last time we visited:
+If you’re stopping at Chuck E. Cheese, here’s what I love that is new since the last time we visited:

 - Chuck E. Cheese’s has teamed up with Kids Play Safe – which is a program that implements healthy and safe cleaning practices store wide.